Archives

 Recently, I’ve watched a whole bunch of movies or miniseries that are based on literature.
 I haven’t had time to write real reviews of them, but I like talking about films almost as much as I like talking about books, … Continue reading

-Posted in Bookish films, Classics, Mysteries, Speculative Fiction
+Posted in Bookish films, Classics, Mysteries/Crime, Speculative Fiction

 14 Comments